Steward and the King, The

 "We shall fight this battle without him, and small loss," Denethor continued.
 "Come down now; we have reports coming from Ithilien."

 Reluctantly and deeply troubled, Boromir followed his father inside.
+Do you really mean that, father?
+You are angered, still, at our disobedience.
 Threat of war had sent his brother northward.
 Attack would soon come.

 "Greetings, Mithrandir," he said when he approached.
 "Your words did not give this house justice."